 - Organize a tour with an expert snorkeling guide who can help to keep you safe

 Having the very best Puerto Vallarta snorkeling experience is about knowing exactly when and where to go.
 Organize your Puerto Vallarta trip through Journey Mexico, and we’ll take you out with local experts who can tell you everything you need to know (and keep you safe!).
-To find out more, simply contact us and a Journey Mexico Travel Planner will get back to you.
+Start by browsing our customizable sample itineraries on our website or simply contact us and a Journey Mexico Travel Planner will get back to you.